ZainebBaber/Real-Time-Face-Mask-Detection/README.md

 # Face Mask Detection using YOLO and FastAPI

 A real-time face mask detection project built with **Ultralytics YOLO** and **FastAPI**.
-Detects faces with and without masks on live video feeds, and displays bounding boxes and labels in a web browser.
+Detects faces with and without masks from webcam feeds and streams annotated video to a web browser with alerts and AI summaries.

 ---